 Community Foundation of North Louisiana invites any and all in the community to join Community Reads, a book club led by CFNLA.
 We encourage community members to join us as we read about issues like poverty, education, addiction, mental health, blight, and criminal justice reform.
 Each quarter CFNLA will announce a new book selection.
 At the end of the quarter, we will invite up to 25 community members to participate in a group discussion and dialogue about the book.

-The discussion event will be held on Thursday, February 20, 6:00-7:00 PM and will be moderated by Michael Hicks, Assistant Professor of Education at Centenary College of Louisiana.
-Be on the look out for more details to come!
+The discussion event will be held on Thursday, February 20, 5:30-6:300 PM at Nader’s Gallery and will be moderated by Michael Hicks, Assistant Professor of Education at Centenary College of Louisiana.

 About the Book

 Bryan Stevenson was a young lawyer when he founded the Equal Justice Initiative, a legal practice dedicated to defending those most desperate and in need: the poor, the wrongly condemned, and women and children trapped in the farthest reaches of our criminal justice system.
 One of his first cases was that of Walter McMillian, a young man who was sentenced to die for a notorious murder he insisted he didn’t commit.
 The case drew Bryan into a tangle of conspiracy, political machination, and legal brinksmanship—and transformed his understanding of mercy and justice forever.